Snail racing: World Snail Racing Championships

+Guinness Gastropod Championship

 The first official competitive live snail race in London, the "Guinness Gastropod Championship" held in 1999, was commentated by horse racing pundit John McCririck who started the race with the words "Ready, Steady, Slow".
 This became common terminology for the start of a race.
 The following year Guinness featured a snail race in their advertisement Bet on Black as part of their "Good things come to those who wait" campaign.
 The advert won the silver award at the Cannes Lions International Advertising Festival and was self-parodied for their "Extra Cold" campaign several years later.

+Grand Championship Snail Race

-The "Grand Championship Snail Race" began in Cambridgeshire in 1992 in the village of Snailwell as part of its annual summer fête.
+The "Grand Championship Snail Race" began in 1992 in the village of Snailwell, Cambridgeshire, England as part of its annual summer fête.
 It regularly attracts up to 400 people to the village, more than doubling its usual population.

-Snail Around The World

-Snail Racing may also refer to measuring how fast a snail can go across a distance, usually the world; without stopping and in a strait line.

-A common source of this info is informational tv shows such as Curiosity Show.